 Create Controller

-The next thing you need is a controller which will validate user inputs and pass create a mail object and trigger mail using our google mail configuration.
+The next thing you need is a controller that will validate user inputs and pass create a mail object and trigger mail using our Google mail configuration.
 To create the controller, run this Artisan command:

 php artisan make:controller MailController